List of Yu-Gi-Oh! GX characters: Recurring characters

-The professor heading Ra Yellow, Sartyr has the sad honor of being the least featured of the three main professors of Duel Academy.
+The head professor of Ra Yellow.
 The other characters do not recognize him immediately, and he is lonely due to most of his students either being promoted to Obelisk Blue or staying with Jaden at Slifer Red.
-Although the characters do not recognize him, Sartyr points out through a series of flashbacks that he had been a background character in several episodes in the first season as an in-joke about his character not being noticed.
+Despite this, Sartyr points out through a series of flashbacks that he had been a background character in several episodes in the first season as an in-joke about his character not being noticed.
 Sartyr plays a Spice deck.
 In the English version, he bears the alias Don Simon, and in the Japanese version his alias is Curry Mask (カレー仮面, Karē Kamen).